COSC3020/reverse-insertion-sort-ClaytonBrown4741/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+ANSWER TO QUESTION:
+If anything is wrong with this reasoning, please let me know

+I believe that the average-case run-time complexity for insertion sort is $\Theta(n^2)$
+My reason for believing this is due to the fact that there are two loops included in the
+insertion sort, one of which will *always* repeat n number of times.
+Now, assuming that
+the sorted array isn't the best case (that being an already sorted list) that means that
+the algorithm will have to sort at least some elements in the array.
+Let's assume that
+it had to sort through half of the elements.
+In this case, we'd get n * (n/2).
+However,
+because we don't care about the 2 due to it being a constant, we get rid of it and end up
+with $\Theta(n^2)$
+Although we used n/2 for the example, this will apply to pretty much any type of list that has
+some elements that need sorting.